The Platform Process

 - We oppose all forms of racism and work to eliminate it from our society and from within our organization.

-- We condemn and oppose oppression and harassment of all people by public or private individuals or institutions based on ability, age, gender, national origin, citizenship, race, religion, gender identity, sexual orientation, socio-economic status, immigration status, or any other defining characteristic.
+- We condemn and oppose discrimination, oppression, and harassment of all people by public or private individuals or institutions based on any of the following: ability, age, gender, gender identity, gender expression, familial status, national origin, citizenship, race, religion, sexual orientation, socio-economic status, immigration status, current or former incarceration status or any other defining characteristic.
+We believe that denial of the right to due process constitutes discrimination and oppression.

 - We will work toward a more fair justice system not mired in discrimination based on ability, age, gender, national origin, citizenship, race, religion, gender identity, sexual orientation, socio-economic status, immigration status, or any other defining characteristic.

-- We oppose the inappropriate use of police powers to address problems, the expansion and privatization of the prison system, and the use of excessive force by police.
+- We oppose the inappropriate use of police powers to address problems, the expansion and privatization of the prison system, and the use of excessive force by police, including the targeting of African Americans and other people of color.
 We do support full funding of public defenders in order to ensure the diligent and competent representation by these public servants.

-- We support a transition from our current punitive justice system to a more restorative system that honors the inherent dignity of all individuals.
+- We support a transition from our current punitive justice system to a more restorative system that honors the inherent dignity of all individuals, including people with physical illness, mental illness or addiction.

 - We support the abolition of the death penalty.